Need political consensus to avoid ordinance route: Naidu

 “Keep that in mind, the spirit of democracy has to be understood, and to the extent possible, we must return to the form of legislation,” he said.

 Before the debate on the bill, Congress leader Shaktisingh Gohil had raised a Point of Order under Rule 66 (A123) on using the power of ordinance cautiously.
-(AGENCIES)
+(PTI)